knowit-finland-javascript-guild/tamperejs-march-2023/README.md

 # Introduction to storybook

-This repository contains all the material that is used on Introduction to storybook workshop
+This repository contains all the materials that are used in the TampereJS March 2023 meetup

-## prerequisites
+## Prerequisites

-Node.js v14.19.3 or newer
+Node.js installed, tested on v18.12.1

 ## Storybook installation and usage

-You need to run following steps to run storybook on this project:
+You need to run following steps to run Storybook on this project:

 - `npm install`
 - `npm run storybook`